Accolade76/rpg-custom-magic-system/README.md

     </tr>
     <tr>
         <td>Mass/Material</td>
-        <td>Magically create something 'real'.
-This could be creating something out of nothing, or transmuting one thing into another.
+        <td>Magically create something 'real' or manipulate material objects/items.
+This could be creating something out of nothing or moving/controlling existing non-organic matter.
 It is based on mass as an expression of the 'amount of reality'.
 Light materials are easier to create, denser ones require more power.
+Additionally, more valuable materials will be much more expensive to create.
+If gold was cheap for magic users to create, it would flood markets and de-value.
+The reason
+        rare materials remain rare is because they are scarce (GM's discretion on how expensive).
 Want your magic bolt to turn into an actual spear or arrow in mid-air?
-This is the ingredient you need to add.</td>
+This is the ingredient you need to add.
+Want to make a chair slide across the floor?
+Ditto.</td>
         <td>1 kg (2 lbs)</td>
         <td>5 kg (10 lbs)</td>
         <td>10 kg (20 lbs)</td>